Click to zoom

 What happened: Google partners with Reliance to expand AI reach in India

 Google just struck a big, pragmatic deal with Mukesh Ambani–led Reliance Industries: eligible Jio 5G users get an 18-month free subscription to Google AI Pro free.
-From what I've seen in similar rollouts, this isn’t just a marketing stunt — it’s a distribution play aimed at getting premium generative AI tools into the hands of millions in India, the world's largest emerging internet market.
-The goal is obvious: accelerate adoption fast, learn from real usage, and lock in product habits.
+If you’ve seen similar rollouts, you know this isn’t just splashy PR — it’s a classic distribution play.
+The aim is blunt: get premium generative AI tools into the hands of millions in India, accelerate adoption fast, learn from real usage patterns, and nudge everyday habits toward the Google AI ecosystem.

 Who gets the offer and what’s included?

-The initial push focuses on Jio users aged 18–25, with plans to expand to all Jio subscribers across the country.
-What you get is substantive, not just a watered-down demo:
+The initial push targets Jio users aged 18–25, with plans to widen the offer to all Jio subscribers.
+And it’s a serious bundle — not a half-baked trial:

-• Access to Gemini 2.5 Pro in the Gemini app — better reasoning, more helpful conversational AI.
+- Access to Gemini 2.5 Pro in the Gemini app — better reasoning and more helpful conversational AI than the free tiers.

-• Higher generation limits for image and video tools like Nano Banana and Veo 3.1 — useful for creators who need scale.
+- Higher generation limits for image and video tools like Nano Banana and Veo 3.1 — creators get scale to experiment.

-• Expanded use of Notebook LM for study, research, and developer workflows — not just note-taking; think automation and reproducible dev work.
+- Expanded use of Notebook LM for students, researchers, and developer workflows — think automation, reproducible notes, and light devops support, not just a fancy notepad.

-• 2 TB of cloud storage covering Google Photos, Gmail, Drive and WhatsApp backups — big deal in a market where storage constraints matter.
+- 2 TB of cloud storage covering Google Photos, Gmail, Drive and WhatsApp backups — useful in a market where storage limits actually matter.

 Why this matters: Strategic and market implications